Phạm Ngọc Thảo: 1965 attempted coup

 A Catholic rebel officer made a speech extolling Diệm, and mourning his loss.
 This gave the impression that the coup plotters wanted to roll back the country to a Diệm-era position and punish those who had been involved in Diệm's overthrow and execution.
-Thảo's group also promised to aggressively fight the Vietcong and cooperate with the United States.
+Thảo's group also promised to aggressively fight the VC and cooperate with the United States.
 Throughout the day, a series of anti-Khánh speeches were broadcast on radio, and the rebels claimed to have the support of four divisions, something that was regarded as dubious.
 U.S. government analysts concluded that the rebellion was "primarily a move by die-hard neo-Diemists and Catholic military militants, disturbed at the rise of Buddhist influence, opposed to Gen. Khánh and—in a vague, ill-thought-out way—desirous of turning back the clock and undoing some of the results of the November 1963 ouster of Diem."
 Among the civilians linked to Thảo's plot were Catholic academics and a militant priest.

-As Diệm had strongly discriminated along religious lines, the rebels' commented caused a negative response among the Buddhist majority.
+As Diệm had strongly discriminated along religious lines, the rebels' comments caused a negative response among the Buddhist majority.
 The Buddhist activist monk Thich Tam Chau called on Buddhists to support the incumbent junta.
 The pro-Diệm speeches also alarmed pro-Buddhist and anti-Diệm generals, such as Nguyễn Chánh Thi and Nguyễn Hữu Có, who had been part of the failed 1960 and successful 1963 coups against Diệm respectively.
 They thought that Thảo and Phat might seek revenge, driving many anti-Diệm officers who may have otherwise been neutral or sympathetic to the coup, to swing more towards Khánh.

 Although Taylor and US military commander General William Westmoreland wanted Khánh out, the pro-Diệm political ideology expressed by Thảo's supporters alienated them, as they feared that the coup plotters would destabilize and polarize the country if they took power.
 The Americans worried that Phat and Thảo could galvanize support for Khánh through their extreme views, which had the potential to provoke large-scale sectarian divisions, playing into the hands of the communists and hindering wider American objectives.
 They were also worried by Thảo's intention to remove Quát and the civilian government, whom he saw was "too susceptible to Buddhist peacemongering".
 The U.S. saw civilian participation in governance as a necessity.
 They worried that a Khánh victory would enhance his prestige, so they wanted to see some third force emerge and defeat both the Thảo and Khánh factions.
 Westmoreland and Taylor decided to work for the failure of both Thảo and Khánh, and helped organize US advisers for the purpose.